AllysonRosenthal/tech-learning-studio/README.md

 ### Week 4

+## Learning Crochet
-Note: There's a third project for this course, which is available on [Ravelry](http://www.ravelry.com/projects/allyro/wonderland-sampler-scarf).
+There's a third project for this course, which is available on [Ravelry](http://www.ravelry.com/projects/allyro/wonderland-sampler-scarf).